x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/mfi-new-domains-being-forwarded-email-insight.md

 ---
-title: "New domains being forwarded email insight in the new EAC" f1.keywords:
+title: "New domains being forwarded email insight in the new EAC in Exchange Online" f1.keywords:
 - NOCSH
 ms.author: chrisda